xuzhe0205/Backpackers/README.md

-MIC_BackPackers_FianlProjects
+# Interactive Travel Agency Application and Ecosystem
 =========
 Aurhor: Zhe Xu
 -------------

+## MIC_BackPackers_FianlProjects

-`Problem Statement`   	: Designed and developped an app called Backpackers,  a commercial application that finds schedule and discount rates and benefits  of travel-related purchases for customers, also a communication system for organizations and administrative operations
+`Problem Statement`   	: Designed and developped a travel agency app called Backpackers,  a commercial application that finds schedule and discount rates and benefits  of travel-related purchases for customers, also a communication system for organizations and administrative operations